-- 6.1 All the Scheme Property of the Company must be invested in any or all of the following assets: transferable securities, money market instruments, derivatives, deposits and units in collective investment schemes.
-Cash or near cash may be held for the pursuit of the Company's investment objectives or redemption of shares or for the efficient management of the Company in accordance with its investment objectives or any other purpose reasonably regarded as ancillary to the investment objectives of the Company.
-From time to time the Company may have a higher than usual level of liquidity if the ACD considers that to be in the interests of shareholders. - 6.2 The investment objectives and policy set out in paragraphs 3 and 4 are subject to the limits on investment under the FCA Rules and as set out in this Prospectus.
+- 5.1 All the Scheme Property of the Company must be invested in any or all of the following assets: transferable securities, money market instruments, derivatives, deposits and units in collective investment schemes.
+Cash or near cash may be held for the pursuit of the Company's investment objective or redemption of shares or for the efficient management of the Company in accordance with its investment objective or any other purpose reasonably regarded as ancillary to the investment objective of the Company.
+From time to time the Company may have a higher than usual level of liquidity if the ACD considers that to be in the interests of shareholders. - 5.2 The investment objective and policy set out in paragraphs 3 and 4 are subject to the limits on investment under the FCA Rules and as set out in this Prospectus.
 These limits are summarised below.
-Subject to those limits, there is no restriction on the proportion of the assets of the Company which may consist of assets of any of the descriptions set out in paragraph 6.1. - 6.3 The Company will not maintain an interest in immovable property or tangible movable property. - 6.4 The investment policy of the Company may involve the Investment Managers investing the Company's Scheme Property wholly or principally in scheme units, however this is subject to change from time to time at the discretion of an Investment Manager where a change is believed to be in the best interests of the shareholders. - 6.5 Normally, the Scheme Property will be fully invested save for an amount to enable ready settlement of liabilities (including redemption of shares) and efficient management of the Company both generally and in relation to its investment objectives and policy.
-This amount will vary depending upon prevailing circumstances and there may be times when the ACD considers stock markets to be overpriced, or that a period of instability exists which presents unusual risks.
-In such cases or during such periods, a higher level of liquidity may be maintained and, if considered prudent, the amount of cash or near cash instruments held would be increased. - 6.6 Investments permitted for the Company are as follows:
+Subject to those limits, there is no restriction on the proportion of the assets of the Company which may consist of assets of any of the descriptions set out in paragraph 5.1. - 5.3 The Company will not maintain an interest in immovable property or tangible movable property. - 5.4 The investment policy of the Company may involve the Investment Managers investing the Company's Scheme Property wholly or principally in scheme units, however this is subject to change from time to time at the discretion of the Investment Managers where a change is believed to be in the best interests of the shareholders. - 5.5 Normally, the Scheme Property will be fully invested save for an amount to enable ready settlement of liabilities (including redemption of shares) and efficient management of the Company both generally and in relation to its investment objective and policy.
+This amount will vary depending upon prevailing circumstances.
+There may be times when the ACD considers stock markets to be overpriced, or that a period of instability exists, which presents unusual risks.
+In such cases or during such periods, a higher level of liquidity may be maintained and, if considered prudent, the amount of cash or near cash instruments held would be increased.